taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 ## The latest additions 🎉

 **Corpus**
- * [databricks-dolly-15k-ja](https://github.com/kunishou/databricks-dolly-15k-ja) - This is a data set that translates databricks-dolly-15k.jsonl into Japanese.
- * [EaST-MELD](https://github.com/ku-nlp/EaST-MELD) - EaST-MELD is an English-Japanese dataset for emotion-aware speech translation based on MELD.
+ * [meconaudio](https://github.com/elith-co-jp/meconaudio) - Mecon Audio (Medical Conference Audio) is a reading dataset of the minutes of the Advanced Medical Conference organized by the Ministry of Health and Labor.

-_Updated on Apr 16, 2023_
+_Updated on Apr 24, 2023_

 ## Contents
  * [Python library](#Python-library)